 future family victims and argues that not only has the new law made

 little practical difference to the use of VISs in homicide matters, but

 there are also potential adverse consequences for family victims in

 the sentencing process.

-Booth, T, Bosma, AK & Lens, KME 2018, 'Accommodating the Expressive Function of Victim Impact Statements: the scope for victims' voices in Dutch Courtrooms', British Journal of Criminology, pp. 1480-1498.View/Download from: Publisher's site
+Booth, T, Bosma, AK & Lens, KME 2018, 'Accommodating the Expressive Function of Victim Impact Statements: the scope for victims' voices in Dutch Courtrooms', British Journal of Criminology, pp. 1480-1498.View/Download from: UTS OPUS or Publisher's site